 6. Making it Work for You: Asynchronous Video Messaging

-When it comes to working remotely, communication is key.
+When it comes to working remotely, collaborating effectively is key.
 But communication can only be effective when you’re present and ready to engage with the other person.
 According to a published Rescue Time research, 35.5% of workers check their email and Instant Messaging apps every 3 minutes or less.
 This is a classic example of unproductivity due to over communication – common with synchronous channels.
 The fact that you’ve to always be online and ready to check the next notification and reply to a slack message takes away your focus and concentration for what truly matters.

 On the other hand, asynchronous communication has given remote teams the freedom to be truly flexible, and the peace of mind to organize their schedule and fulfill their duties and responsibilities while still meeting deadlines.
 This is where Weet steals the show.